lkuich/flub.js/README.md

 ]});
 ```

-Or a function, which gives us access to the `setState` function, which lets us update our component's state by completely re-rendering the component in the DOM
+Or a function signature, which gives us access to the `setState` function, which lets us update our component's state by completely re-rendering the component in the DOM

 ```js
 import { App, Div, P } from 'flub/core.js';